Public-Health-Scotland/dose_instruction_parser/doc/sphinx/source/doc_pages/installation.rst

 -------------------

 #.
 Clone this repository
 #.
-Add a file called called :program:`secrets.env` in the top level of the cloned repository with the following contents:
+Add a file called called :file:`secrets.env` in the top level of the cloned repository with the following contents:

     .. code:: bash